An Intro to India

 India is an increasingly important player on the world stage, with a population second only to China’s and set to soon overtake that booming economy’s headcount.
 While India has frequently been dismissed as under-developed by businesses and investors for decades, this has turned around completely in recent years, with India breaking records for raising its population out of poverty and following through on commitments to developing infrastructure.
 Meanwhile, India has been strongly associated with the tech industry for some time now, and rates of Internet penetration, smartphone ownership, and eCommerce participation are rising fast – representing a huge and quickly growing online sales market that global giants have already set their sights on capturing.

-The above figures are fairly significant in light of the fact that for now, eCommerce sales make up a mere 4.4% of total retail sales.
+As of now, eCommerce sales make up 7% of total retail sales.
 It’s easy to see why major players like Amazon and Alibaba are eyeing up India as a vital future eCommerce market, given its staggering untapped potential and a compound annual growth rate (CAGR) higher than any other country on earth for the period 2019-2023 (17.8%).

 India’s business environment is stable, and rife with opportunities, but can also be fairly restrictive to outsiders.
 While 100% foreign direct investment is permitted in the manufacturing sector, it is far more limited in the eCommerce sector, where overseas entities are compelled by law to either manufacture their products in India or open a physical retail presence in the country if they wish to sell directly to Indian consumers.
 If neither option is appealing, the only remaining B2C avenue available to overseas companies is finding a distribution partner to handle the sale of products on their behalf.